 At the William Street, Snider Crescent and Crediton Sanitary Pumping Stations the volume of any by-pass event is measured by a sewage meter.
 By-passes are estimated at the Huron Park Sanitary Pumping Station.
-The following mitigative measures were taken in 2023 to reduce Inflow and Infiltration:
+The following mitigative measures were taken in 2024 to reduce Inflow and Infiltration:

 - 1. Investigative work continued in the wastewater collection system in Huron Park Industrial area to locate sources of inflow and infiltration. - 2.
 Engineering work for a future upgrade of the Huron Park Sewage Pumping Station. - 3.
-Engineering for future installation of emergency storage/flow equalization tank at Huron Park Sewage Pumping Station.
+Engineering for future installation of emergency storage/flow equalization tank at Huron Park Sewage Pumping Station. - 4.
+Developed a wastewater system model utilizing the GIS database and field verified invert elevations to analyze and monitor inflow and infiltration.
+In 2025 flow monitoring is proposed to be carried out as part of the I&I reduction program to calibrate the wastewater model.

 When urban road reconstruction projects are planned, the wastewater collection system are evaluated by CCTV inspection.
 Sanitary sewers are replaced as necessary and cross-connections removed.
 Although there is sufficient capacity to treat excess flows during heavy rainfall or snow melt events, the sewage pumping stations are vulnerable to by-passes.
 Efforts will continue to investigate and undertake measures and initiatives to identify, quantify and reduce by-pass overflows at sanitary pumping stations.
-The following is a summary of 2023 wastewater by-pass events:
+The following is a summary of 2024 wastewater by-pass events: